rocket-pool/RPIPs/RPIPs/RPIP-72.md

   - There SHALL be a permissionless `notify_exit` function, which proves the `withdrawable_epoch` and is intended to be called by a node operator per validator they exit
     - On notification, distribution of rewards SHALL be prevented after the earliest validator `withdrawal_epoch`, until all exiting validators have had `notify_final_balance` called
   - Any oDAO member SHALL be able to create an exit challenge if a node operator does not call `notify_exit` more than `notify_threshold` before `withdrawable_epoch`
+    - There MAY be additional restrictions to which oDAO members can challenge (eg, not the oDAO member that most recently challenged)
+    - There MAY be support for batching multiple exit challenges
     - Until an exit challenge is resolved, a node operator SHALL NOT be able to distribute rewards
     - An exit challenge SHALL be resolved when either:
       - `notify_exit` is called successfully, in which case the validator is considered exiting; `debt` SHALL be increased by `late_notify_fine`